Rise-Vision/scenario-runner/README.md

 A [Google Compute Engine](https://cloud.google.com/compute/) instance is assumed.
 If the VM is hosted on another platform there will be differences in the way environment variables and startup scripts are handled.

 ### Target Repository Requirements
 Target repositories are configured in an instance environment variable named E2E_TARGETS.
 The variable should contain target repository URLs separated by a space character.
-The URLs will be used in a `git clone` (eg: git@github.com:Rise-Vision/scenario-runner.git)
+The URLs will be used in a `git clone` (eg: https://github.com/Rise-Vision/storage-client.git).
+It is important to configure the **https** url scheme rather than **git** and the repository must be public or the runner won't be able to clone it.

 Target repositories should contain their e2e tests and the tests should be executed with `npm run e2e`.
 If any tests fail, a non-zero exit status should be returned from the npm command.